 This is why grace is the most important element.
 With grace you can forgive, trust once again, and love your spouse the way that God loves you—unconditionally.

-Intimacy is defined by the fact that both parties involved are being equally satisfied.
-It is not to selfishly fulfil one partners desires—it’s a mutual bond that takes years to master.
+It is defined by the fact that both parties involved are being equally satisfied.
+It is not to selfishly fulfill one partner’s desires—it’s a mutual bond that takes years to master.

 Seriously, the older my husband and I get, the longer we are married, the better it is — it evolves with our marriage.

 Are you looking for something you can do with your husband that ignites adventure, makes you laugh, and generally enjoy one another more?
 Check out the game EVERYONE is talking about – THE ADVENTURE CHALLENGE.
 A book of adventure ideas that you scratch off when you’re on a date and document the wonderful memories with a Polaroid camera and journal entries!

 My husband is my best friend.
 We do everything together, but also respect one another’s need for alone time.

 This hasn’t always been the case.
 The reason I mention that is because I truly believe that this element takes time and intentionality.

 Think about your girl friend or guy friend that you’ve had throughout your life.
 Were you best friends from day one, or did it take time and a give and take mentality that brought you to finally say, “You’re my best friend?”